-Nancy Southern is Executive Chair of Canadian Utilities Limited, as well as Chair & Chief Executive Officer of ATCO Ltd. She is accountable for Canadian Utilities' strategic direction, vision and governance.
+Nancy Southern is Chair & Chief Executive Officer of Canadian Utilities Limited, as well as Chair & Chief Executive Officer of ATCO Ltd. Reporting to the Boards of Directors, she is accountable for the strategic direction, vision and governance for both companies, and has full responsibility for their ongoing operations.

 After joining the Canadian Utilities Board of Directors in 1990, Ms. Southern served as Co-Chair prior to being appointed Chair in December 2012.
-Ms. Southern was President from 2003 until 2015, and Chief Executive Officer from 2003 until 2019.
-She serves on the boards of a majority of ATCO subsidiary companies.
+Ms. Southern was President from 2003 until 2015, and Chief Executive Officer from 2003 until 2019 and resumed the role in July 2021.
 Ms. Southern also serves as Executive Vice President of Spruce Meadows Ltd. and is a founding director of AKITA Drilling Ltd., a director of Sentgraf Enterprises Ltd., an Honorary Director of the BMO Financial Group and serves on the Rideau Hall Foundation Board of Directors.
 In addition to her business leadership, Ms. Southern has long played a leading role in advocating on social issues of global importance - most notably, the rights of Indigenous peoples and the role of women in business.

 Ms. Southern is a member of The U.S. Business Council, a member of the American Society of Corporate Executives, and a Canadian Member of the Trilateral Commission.
-She serves as Vice Chair of the Alberta Business Council and is a member of the Business Council of Canada, the University of Calgary School of Public Policy Advisory Council, and the South Australia Minerals and Petroleum Expert Group.

-In 2020, Ms. Southern was awarded a British Empire Medal by Her Majesty Queen Elizabeth II for services to British Equestrian, Military and Commercial interests in Alberta, Canada.
+She is a member of the Business Council of Canada and the University of Calgary School of Public Policy Advisory Council.
+In 2020, Ms. Southern joined the Premier's Economic Recovery Council with other policy and industry experts providing insight and strategies to accelerate diversification of Alberta's economy.
+That same year, Ms. Southern was awarded a British Empire Medal by Her Majesty Queen Elizabeth II for services to British equestrian, military and commercial interests in Alberta, Canada.